 1. Reshaping data

 Reshaping operations modify the shape or structure of data without changing its contents.
-Typical examples for reshaping data include structuring the values of a vector into an array or matrix or re-arranging the rows or columns of a table.
-For instance, the following data structures are all informationally equivalent (in the sense that they store the same data points and thus allow the same analyses and inferences), but differ in shape or structure:
+Importantly, two different shapes \(A\) and \(B\) of the same data are informationally equivalent in the sense that anything that can be computed from \(A\) can also be computed from \(B\) (and vice versa).36 Typical examples for reshaping data include structuring the values of a vector into an array or matrix or re-arranging the rows or columns of a table.
+Thus, the following data structures are all informationally equivalent (in the sense that they store the same data points and thus allow the same analyses and inferences), but differ in shape or structure:

-As these examples illustrate, reshaping operations can be done within or between data structures.
+As these examples illustrate, reshaping operations can be performed within a single data structure or between different data structures.

-Strictly speaking, different data structures often imply different features beyond the mere values and shape of data that enable the access to and interpretation of the data.
+Strictly speaking, different data structures involve additional features beyond the mere values and shape of data that enable the access to and interpretation of the data.
 In R, such features are known as attributes (e.g., the names of rows and columns of a table) and typically shown when evaluating the structure of an R object (e.g., by the

 While it may seem as if reshaping operations “only” change the surface structure, we must not underestimate the effects of shape and structure for our understanding and analysis of data.
 The shape and structure of data objects are important for at least two distinct, but related reasons: